 - Boil 10 pieces of dough at a time for about a minute.

-- Remove with a slotted spoon and put them down on the prepared baking sheet.
-Repeat with remaining dough pieces. *You’ll need about 4 baking sheets.
+- Remove with a slotted spoon and put them down on the prepared baking sheets.
+Repeat with remaining dough pieces.

 - Brush egg wash over dough pieces.